theseanl/todomvc/typescript-react/readme.md

+> This is a demonstration of a process of adding TSCC to an existing project.
+The original app is at [todomvc/typescript-react](https://github.com/tastejs/todomvc/tree/master/examples/typescript-react).
+> In order to make it compilable with TSCC, following changes were made:
+> ### Changes
+> - Modified `interfaces.d.ts` file to `interfaces.ts`, in order to enable property name mangling for properties in this file.
+TSCC does not rename any properties declared in ambiant contexts.
+> - Added `libs: ["dom", "es2015"]` to `tsconfig.json`.
+This is due to appearance of ES2015 structs in type declaration files of `react` ([react requires Map, Set](https://reactjs.org/docs/javascript-environment-requirements.html)).
+In normal typescript compilation, vendor type declaration files are not transpiled by the compiler.
+However, TSCC does pass it to the compiler in order to generate externs for closure compiler, and hence it requires ES2015 libs even if the consuming code does not use it.
+> - Declare `react`, `react-dom`, `classnames` as external modules, and provide them as a separate script tag in `index.html`.
+> - Change `Router#init` property access to use string literal `router["init"]`.
+This way closure compiler won't mangle this property name.
+An alternative way would be to fix it is to declare `Router` variable's type as `declare const Router: { init: any }`.
+> - Replace `localStorage` access to `window.localStorage`, as closure compiler complains about undeclared `localStorage` globl value.

+---

 # TypeScript & React TodoMVC Example

 > TypeScript is a language for application-scale JavaScript development.
 TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 Any browser.
 Any host.
 Any OS.
 Open Source.